 Depression is one of the most prevalent mental illnesses in the United States, affecting millions of children, teens and adults across the nation.
 If you or a loved one are suffering from this mental health condition, odds are very good that you already have a strong understanding of the negative impact it can have on afflicted individuals.
 Major depression can cause those affected to lose energy, sleep, concentration and self-esteem, leading to a number of damaging behavioral and physical symptoms.
 Moreover, severe forms of depression can cause crippling feelings of hopelessness, anxiety, apathy and sorrow, resulting in self-harm and suicidal thoughts.
 In order to protect yourself and your family from the adverse effects of depression, you need to develop strategies for coping with and mitigating these dangerous symptoms.

-At Family Psychiatry of North Jersey, we’re passionate about connecting you and your family with all of the tools needed to fight through mental distress and regain control of your lives.
+At Family Psychiatry and Therapy, we’re passionate about connecting you and your family with all of the tools needed to fight through mental distress and regain control of your lives.
 That’s why we offer exceptional psychiatric support and services to help children, teens and adults alike with the development and implementation of effective coping techniques and treatments for depression and anxiety.
 Today, we’ll be discussing one of the simplest and most effective remedies for these serious mental health issues: exercise.